 November 8th-15th will be the official 2020 celebration week.

 NAIDOC Week events are held all around the country and often involve music performances, art showcases, cultural workshops, talks, and activities for children.
 Click here to find any NAIDOC events happening near you.

 Each year a different theme is selected by the NAIDOC Committee which provides the focus for NAIDOC Week.
 These themes have previously ranged from political, social and cultural issues, including Treaty, Sacred Sites, Cultural revival is Survival, the Tent Embassy, Bringing Them Home, the Yirrkala Bark Petitions, Families, White Australia has a Black history, Respect, and Self-determination among others.

 The posters for each year’s theme are selected through a national competition.
-This year's is: Voice, Treaty, Truth.
+This year's is: "Always Was, Always Will Be".

 Although it is a national event, NAIDOC Week has a host city each year where the NAIDOC Ball is held and the NAIDOC Awards are presented.
-This year the host city is Canberra, and the NAIDOC Ball is being held on Saturday the 6th July.
+This year the host city is Alice Springs, and the NAIDOC Ball is being held in November.